BCom National Income of India Notes Study Material

 Total Income = Total Expenditure on Consumption + The Total Amount of Savings during the period under consideration

-In this method, flow of expenditure in an economy are summed up in order to measure the national income.
-The above expenditure basically include private consumption, private investment, public investment, changes in stock and net investment abroad.(National Income of India Notes Study Material)
+In this method, the flow of expenditure in an economy is summed up in order to measure the national income.
+The above expenditure basically includes private consumption, private investment, public investment, changes in stock, and net investment abroad.

 In India the Central Statistical Organisation (CSO) is responsible for national estimates of income and the combination of product and income approach method is adopted to measure the national income.
+(BCom National Income of India Notes Study Material)

 Trends of National Income during Planning Period

-From above table it is revealed that the rate of increase in national income had always been very slow.
-During first plan the annual average growth rate of GNP was 3.7% that of Net National Income was 4.2% and that of per capita income was 2.4%.
-In the Second Plan, Gross National Income had a grown race of 4.2% whereas Net National Income and per Capita Income had 4.2% and 2.2% growth rates.
+From the above table, it is revealed that the rate of increase in national income had always been very slow.
+During the first plan, the annual average growth rate of GNP was 3.7% that of Net National Income was 4.2% and that of per capita income was 2.4%.
+In the Second Plan, Gross National Income had a growth rate of 4.2% whereas Net National Income and per Capita Income had 4.2% and 2.2% growth rates.
 During Annual Plan (1979-80), there was a negative growth rate.
-During Sixth Plan (1980-85), the economy started picking up and the annual grow rates showed signs of improvement with 5.4% of Gross National Income and Net National Income.
-During Eighth Plan (1992-97), the grow rates of GNP, NNP and per capita income increased to 6.6%, 6.7% and 4.6% respectively.
+(BCom National Income of India Notes Study Material)

 CAUSES OF SLOW GROWTH OF NATIONAL INCOME IN INDIA

-- Excessive Dependence on Agriculture Sector: India’s 70 percent population lives in rural areas and they depends on agriculture.
-But in national income 26.1% being contributed by the agricultural sector because of orthodox methods of production, lack of financial support, problem of storage of agricultural produces etc.(National Income of India Notes Study Material)
+- Excessive Dependence on Agriculture Sector: India’s 70 percent population lives in rural areas and they depend on agriculture.
+But in national income, 26.1% is contributed by the agricultural sector because of orthodox methods of production, lack of financial support, the problem of storage of agricultural produces, etc. (BCom National Income of India Notes Study Material)

-- Unequal Distribution of Income and Poor Standard of Living: In India there is unequal distribution of income and the standard of living, majority of population is very poor.
-Human development report 1994 shows that in 1993, richest 20% of the population shared 84.7% of the total income and the poorest 80% of the total population shared only 1.4% of the total income of the country.(BCom National Income of India Notes Study Material)
+- Unequal Distribution of Income and Poor Standard of Living: In India, there is an unequal distribution of income and the standard of living, the majority of the population is very poor.
+Human development report 1994 shows that in 1993, the richest 20% of the population shared 84.7% of the total income and the poorest 80% of the total population shared only 1.4% of the total income of the country.

-- Lack of Skilled Labour: In India, the large population of labour is unskilled.
-There is no proper facility to educate labour force and to training for respective industrial field.
-So, the result is low productivity and slow growth rate of national income.(BCom National Income of India Notes Study Material)
+- Lack of Skilled Labour: In India, the large population of labor is unskilled.
+There is no proper facility to educate the labor force and training for the respective industrial fields.
+So, the result is low productivity and a slow growth rate of national income.

-- Poor Development of Infrastructural Facilities: Poor development of infrastructural facilities like, transport, means of communication, power generation, banking facilities, etc., are the major causes for low growth rate of industry and agricultural sector.
+- Poor Development of Infrastructural Facilities: Poor development of infrastructural facilities like transport, means of communication, power generation, banking facilities, etc., are the major causes of the low growth rate of the industry and agricultural sector.
 Thus, with low productivity, the growth in national income is very slow.
+(BCom National Income of India Notes Study Material)

-- Under Utilization of Natural and Human Resources: In India, due to unsatisfactory technological advancement and professional incompetency, natural and human resources have not been utilised to the optimum use.
+- Under Utilization of Natural and Human Resources: In India, due to unsatisfactory technological advancement and professional incompetency, natural and human resources have not been utilized to the optimum use.
 This leads to low production and higher cost.

 SUGGESTIONS TO RAISE NATIONAL INCOME IN INDIA